oxarbitrage/zebra-grpc-scan-spec/client_integration.md

-# Integration between the Memory Wallet and Zebra
+# Integration between the Zebra and the `zcash_client_backend` memory wallet interface

 ## Introduction